EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 package.
-A unique feature of the [PFUDatabase][link-pfudatabase] pipeline is an exemplar system that allows analyses to proceed when allocation or efficiency data for a country are unavailable.
+A unique feature of the [PFUDatabase][link-pfudatabase] pipeline is an innovative exemplar system that allows analyses to proceed when allocation or efficiency data for a country are unavailable.
+When allocations or efficiencies are missing, a string of exemplar countries are queried for similar information.
+For example, exemplars for Belguim are
+France, Europe, and ultimately, the world.
-The calculation pipeline in the [PFUDatabase][link-pfudatabase] packge allows allocation and efficiency data for any country and year to be added at any time to improve the database.
+The calculation pipeline in the [PFUDatabase][link-pfudatabase] package allows allocation and efficiency data for any country and year to be added at any time to improve the database.